inovex/scrumlr.io/deployment/helm/README.md

 ### Development

-We provide a [Makefile](./scrumlr/Makefile) with the most commen commands you need to develop the helm chart
+We provide a [Makefile](./scrumlr/Makefile) with the most common commands you need to develop the helm chart

 - `make render`: renders the helm chart in the `.render` folder
 - `make clean`: removes the `.render` folder